 When Does It Occur?

-As due to hot water vapour humidity increases that cause discomfort to humans and when it rains a drop in temperature occurs, which reliefs us from humidity and hence it got the name, Relief rainfall.
+Due to hot water vapor, humidity increases that causes discomfort to humans.
+When it rains, a drop in temperature occurs, which relieves us from humidity.
+Hence, it got the name, Relief rainfall.

 Where does it occur?